 - 2.1 The budgeted outturn position for 2018/19 was a £2.946m surplus.
-The overall forecast for the current year at period 7 shows a surplus of £3.217m resulting in an increase to the forecast surplus of £271,000.
-This is largely as a result of savings in energy costs, partly as a result of an over accrual in 2017/18, savings in Council Tax as a result of fewer empty properties, together with additional income from rents, mainly as a result of increased void performance and additional income from interest on balances. - As a result of this the balance on the Housing Revenue Account at 31 March 2019 is estimated to be £12.6m This balance significantly exceeds our agreed minimum working balance on the HRA of £1m and this has been developed to provide a loan repayment reserve provision for the future repayment of debts taken out on a maturity repayment basis, within the HRA Business Plan.
+The overall forecast for the current year at period 9 shows a surplus of £3.308m resulting in an increase to the forecast surplus of £362,000.
+This is largely as a result of savings in energy costs, partly as a result of an over accrual in 2017/18, savings in Council Tax as a result of fewer empty properties, together with additional income from rents, mainly as a result of increased void performance and additional income from interest on balances. - 2.2 As a result of this the balance on the Housing Revenue Account at 31 March 2019 is estimated to be £12.7m.
+This balance significantly exceeds our agreed minimum working balance on the HRA of £1m and this has been developed to provide a loan repayment reserve provision for the future repayment of debts taken out on a maturity repayment basis, within the HRA Business Plan.
 The first maturity loans of £10m and £3m fall due for repayment on 28 March 2022.
-It is proposed that the balances over the £1m minimum working balance on the HRA continue to be transferred to a savings reserve for the purposes of repaying these loan commitments in 2022. - 2.3 After 2022, it is proposed that the council will not automatically use any surpluses to pay into a loan redemption reserve for the repayment of maturity loans that next become become payable in 2037.
+It is proposed that the balances over the £1m minimum working balance on the HRA continue to be transferred to a savings reserve for the purposes of repaying these loan commitments in 2022, until the loan repayment reserve has sufficient capacity to meet the repayments.

+2.3 After 2022, it is proposed that the council will not automatically use any surpluses to pay into a loan redemption reserve for the repayment of maturity loans that next become payable in 2037.
 This will allow the council more flexibility and the ability to use future surpluses to either invest in capital improvements, new housing stock, service improvements or repayment of debt.
-The existing annuity loans will of course continue to be repais as outlined in Appendix D. This decision will be presented to members formally as part of the Treasury Management Strategy Statement for 2019/20 at Cabinet and Council in February 2019.
+The existing annuity loans will of course continue to be repaid as outlined in Appendix D. This decision was presented to members formally as part of the Treasury Management Strategy Statement for 2019/20 at Cabinet in December 2018 and will be presented to Council alongside this paper.